 He started playing wheelchair golf 28 years ago at a Handigolf Foundation taster day in Scunthorpe.
 He had played before but when confined to a wheelchair thought his playing days were over.
 He never forgot that session and has returned the favour thousands of times over at the many taster days at Spinal Units and Golf Clubs.
 Infact “proof by demonstration” has been his mantra throughout.
 His fund raising and organisational skills as Treasurer and then Chairman of our registered Charity has been the launchpad for his major contribution to the sport.

 The application for his consideration was put together by Handigolf and supported by testimonials from The R&A and Tapton Park Golf Club where he was Senior’s and Club Captain.
 We are convinced he is the first wheelchair golfer in the world to hold such posts.
-Even Jean-Claude Claisse who rose up golf organisation ranks in France did not reach this level of playing and organisational ability.
+Even Jean Francois Claisse who rose up golf organisation ranks in France did not reach this level of playing and organisational ability.
 The application was also supported by key statements by the late John Byrne the golf cordinator for BALASA and Handigolf’s Greg Jackson, the second wheelchair Club Captain ( Brailsford) in the world.

 John Byrne said “no disabled golf event is complete without wheelchair golfers and Terry Kirby is their best ambassador”.
 Greg Jackson’s recognition is that without Terry’s inspiration he would have not got so far in the world of golf.